How to Freeze Cookies

 Step 1: Make Sure Your Cookies are Suitable for Freezing

 Theoretically, you can put any type of cookies in the freezer, but some varieties hold up better than others.
-Avoid any overly delicate treats (like these meringue hearts) or any decorated cookies as the frosting will lose its fluffy texture.
+One of our best tips for freezing cookies is to avoid any overly delicate treats (like these meringue hearts) or any decorated cookies as the frosting will lose its fluffy texture.

 Step 2: Freeze in a Single Layer